ttu/json-flatfile-datastore/README.md

 Collection can be queried with LINQ by getting queryable from collection with `AsQueryable` method.

-NOTE: Insted of IQueryable, AsQueryable will return IEnumerable, because IQueryable doesn't allow dynamic's in LINQ queries.
-With this datastore it won't matter as all data is already loaded to the memory.
+NOTE: AsQueryable will return IEnumerable, insted of IQueryable, because IQueryable doesn't support dynamic's in LINQ queries.
+With this datastore it won't matter as all data is already loaded into memory.

-Dynamic data
+`AsQueryable` LINQ query with dynamic data

 ```csharp
 var store = new DataStore(pathToJson);